akashxgithub/springdale/README.md

-School Website Project -Springdale
+School Website Project - Springdale
-Objective
+- Objective
-The goal is to evaluate design and development skills, understanding of React.js, and ability to follow specific requirements and guidelines.
+- The goal is to evaluate design and development skills, understanding of React.js, and ability to follow specific requirements and guidelines.
 The task is to create a school website showcasing proficiency in frontend development technologies.

 Features
 1. Home Page